imankulov/django-plausible-proxy/README.md

 ## Server-side events

-Track on the server side events that can't be tracker otherwise, such as API requests.
+Track on the server side events that can't be tracked otherwise, such as API requests.

 ```python
 from plausible_proxy import send_custom_event